Watch as our favorite bartenders go through the process together of making a cocktail. Be sure to watch until the very end for a special cheers!

 The Envoy Hotel blasted onto the Boston scene like a kind-hearted and well-connected supermodel that everyone instantly loves.
 Inviting, great-looking, and happy to share with you her incomparable views from one of Boston’s rare roof deck bars.
 It’s no wonder a year after opening; the boutique hotel just sold for $71 mil.
 Yup that just happened on Friday.

 And, just like that rarefied supermodel, there shouldn’t have been any question someone was going to scoop her up ASAP.
 Part of that supermodel’s appeal?
 She’s got a fantastic kitchen called the Outlook.
 Great food, great drinks, and stunning ambiance.
 Sigh, she wasn’t going to stay on the market for ever…

 Brian is a blast!
 Always with a smile, and always ready to make you laugh.
 The Outlook is lucky to have a guy like Brian tending bar.

-Behind the bar for 14 years, Brian loves the freedom of innovation and turning people onto things they wouldn’t normally order.
+Behind the bar for 14 years, Brian loves the freedom of innovation and turning people onto things they wouldn’t usually order.
 Perhaps, that is why he got creative and made us his own concoction.
-We’re not complaining, it was pretty spectacular!
+We’re not complaining; it was pretty spectacular!

 Brian says the next time you visit him, you have to try the Blue Bay mussels in Thai curry broth with cilantro and 100 tomatoes.
 We were pretty impressed with the tuna tartar.